Koutoulakis/Deep-Learning-for-Human-Activity-Recognition/README.md

 |----->bdlstm

 <h3>Motivation</h3>
-The motivation for the creation of this repository lies with my MSc thesis project.
+The motivation for the creation of this repository lies in my MSc thesis project.

 <h3>Installation</h3>